Workflow Automation for Small Businesses: A 2026 Guide

 • Open-source ecosystem - Developers can write new pieces in TypeScript and contribute them to the community.

-• Human input options - Build flows that pause for review or require approval before moving forward.
+• Human input options: Build flows that pause for review or require approval before proceeding.

 • Secure hosting options - Choose between cloud hosting or a self-hosted setup for maximum control.